bootdotdev/blog/content/golang/json-golang.md

 // key: age, value: 30
 ```

 I want to point out that `map[string]interface{}` should _only_ be used when you absolutely have to.
-If you have a priori knowledge of the shape of the data, _please_ use a `struct` or some other concrete type.
+If you have prior knowledge of the shape of the data, _please_ use a `struct` or some other concrete type.
 Avoid the dynamic typing provided by interfaces when working with JSON, if you want, you can always [use anonymous structs for one-off usage](/golang/anonymous-structs-golang/).

 ## Streaming JSON encodings